HoShiMin/Kernel-Bridge/README.md

 ### 💨 Building and using:
 Download [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/downloads/) and [Windows Driver Kit](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).
 Clone the repository with: `git clone --recurse-submodules https://github.com/HoShiMin/Kernel-Bridge.git` <br>
-Open the Kernel-Bridge.sln through Visual Studio and build the solution.
+Open the Kernel-Bridge.sln with Visual Studio and build the solution.
 (Requires the correct WDK version).

 For driver testing use [VMware Player](https://my.vmware.com/en/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/14_0).
 For load an unsigned drivers you should to enable Test-mode of Windows and disable signs checkings: